geoalchemy/geoalchemy2/doc/alembic.rst

         )
         # ...

-After running the ``alembic`` command, the migration script should be properly generated and should not need to be manually edited.
+After running the ``alembic revision --autogenerate -m <msg>`` command, the migration script should be properly generated and should not need to be manually edited.

+In this migration script you will notice specific spatial operation like `create_geospatial_table`, `drop_geospatial_table`, `add_geospatial_column`, `drop_geospatial_column`, etc. These operations can of course be edited manually in the migration scripts if you don't want to use auto-generation.
+All specific operations can be found in :ref:`geoalchemy2.alembic_helpers <alembic_helpers>`.

 Dealing with custom types